pranphy/nepatex/README.md

+> [!NOTE]
-@note Some systems might need installation of luatex extension to latex explicitly.
+> Some systems might need installation of luatex extension to latex explicitly.
 For example on ubuntu you need to install this with
 ```bash
 sudo apt install texlive-luatex
 ```